microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

 3. Check **Kubernetes > Enable Kubernetes**

-4. To use VS Code's copy of this definition:
-   1. Start VS Code and open your project folder.
+4. Start VS Code and open your project folder.

-   2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
+5. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
-   3. Select the Docker from Docker Compose definition.

-5. To use latest-and-greatest copy of this definition from the repository:
-   1. Clone this repository.
-   2. Copy the contents of `containers/kubernetes-helm/.devcontainer` to the root of your project folder.
-   3. Start VS Code and open your project folder.

-6. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.
+6. Select this definition.
+You may also need to select **Show All Definitions...** for it to appear.

 7. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.